 - bandstand - hosts a number of events and concerts during summer

-- art gallery - Cafe Gallery Projects London exhibits contemporary art and launches new talent
+- art gallery - Cafe Gallery Projects (CGP) London exhibits contemporary art and launches new talent

 - wheelchair access - available throughout the park and at the cafe